git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * MIDI notes are blocked when mapped
     * If you have selected *All* for the keyboard channel the mapped notes are blocked on all channels!
     * The blocked notes are only updated when loading a configuration or when switching between slots.
 * Using CC as a target can only be used with VST plugins in Bitwig.
 It cannot be mapped with the Bitwig mapping system, which will always see the original MIDI command.
-Instead use User parameters.
+Instead use Project/Track parameters.

 ## Storing and loading a configuration